 Return to Accommodations Office

-Rental fees and other charges are payable by cash, check, money order, traveler's checks, credit card (Visa, MasterCard and Discover), or approved project/task number (travel code).
-For occupancies in excess of 30 days, the account is due on the 22nd of each month.
+Rental fees and other charges are payable by cash, check, money order, traveler's checks, credit card (Visa , MasterCard and Discover), or approved project/task number (travel code).
+For occupancies in excess of 30 days, the account will be due on the 20th of each month.
 Payments may be made at the Housing Office, Aspen East.
 It is your responsibility to pay rental fees on time - reminders will not be sent.

 Residents arriving between 8:00 a.m. and 3:45 p.m.
 Monday through Friday must check in at the Housing Office at Aspen East.
-After 3:45 p.m.and weekend arrivals can pick up their key at the Communication Center on the ground floor of Wilson Hall.
+After 3:45 p.m. and weekend arrivals can pick up their key at the Communication Center on the ground floor of Wilson Hall.
 The Communications Center is manned 24/7.

 Lockouts: In order to assure that you will not be locked out of your residence, it is important that you have your keys with you at all times.
 There are emergency keys available from the Housing Office during regular business hours, Monday through Friday.
 At all other times, contact Security at ext.
 3414 for access to your residence.